kinoute/Hack-Z370-HD3P-i5-8400/README.md

 # Hackintosh

-A Hackintosh running macOS Big Sur 11.6.2 with a i5-8400 and a Gigabyte Z370-HD3P.
+A Hackintosh running macOS Monterey 12.2 with a i5-8400 and a Gigabyte Z370-HD3P.

 ![System spec](Pictures/system.png)

 ## Status

+### Jan 31th, 2021: Big Sur to Monterey (OpenCore 0.7.7)

+I was able to upgrade from Big Sur to macOS Monterey 12.2 and OC 0.7.7 at the same time.
+DVI port is not working properly, I had to switch back from `iMac19,2` to `Macmini8,1` as SMBIOS to make it work again, with a few bugs.
+Don't forget to generate new serials if you do that change too. **If you use the DVI port just like I do, don't upgrade yet to Monterey**.
+There is definitely something wrong with DVI and Monterey.
+Hopefully it will get fixed soon.

 ### Dec 19th, 2021: Upgrade OpenCore from 0.7.1 to 0.7.6